-It’s also not a secret that boxed wine is not a popular choice among wine drinkers.
+It’s also not a secret that wine boxes are not a popular choice among wine drinkers.
 Bottled wine tends to be the default choice with no consideration for its boxed competitor.

-Boxed wine only accounts for about 6.5% of total wine sales in the US, with premium boxed wine accounting for no more than 3%.
+Wine boxes only account for about 6.5% of total wine sales in the US, with premium wine boxes accounting for no more than 3%.

 Statistics show however that more people are spending money on the premium stuff as opposed to lower quality boxed wine.